-Lastly, we have assumed that the City will contribute \$2.8 million each year for the next 15 years to pay for the increase in liabilities due to the Early Retirement Incentive Program (ERIP) beginning January 1, 2022.
+Lastly, we have assumed that the City will contribute \$2.7 million each year for the next 14 years by July 31 of each year to pay for the increase in liabilities due to the Early Retirement Incentive Program (ERIP).
+The City made its first contribution for the ERIP in December 2021.